Highway map of Alberta

 Below is a large map of Alberta showing main cities and highways.
 Use it to quickly find your way around the province.

 Alberta covers a large area; the distance from the north to south extreme is 11° latitude, which works out to about 1200 km (750 miles).
-At its widest point through, through Edmonton, it is just over 65g0 km.
+At its widest point through, through Edmonton, it is just over 650 km.
 This contributes to a total area of over 660 thousand square km (255,500 sq miles).
-The population is a little over 4 million.
+The population is nearly 5 million.

 It touches the US - Canadian border on the south, bordering along the northern edge of Montana, and to our north is the great Northwest Territories (NWT).
 Saskatchewan lies on the east.